encode/django-rest-framework/docs/api-guide/renderers.md

 **.format:** `'.xml'`

-## DocumentingHTMLRenderer

-Renders data into HTML for the browseable API.
-This renderer will determine which other renderer would have been given highest priority, and use that to display an API style response within the HTML page.

-**.media_type:** `text/html`

-**.format:** `'.api'`

-## HTMLTemplateRenderer
+## HTMLRenderer

 Renders data to HTML, using Django's standard template rendering.
 Unlike other renderers, the data passed to the `Response` does not need to be serialized.
 Also, unlike other renderers, you may want to include a `template_name` argument when creating the `Response`.

-The HTMLTemplateRenderer will create a `RequestContext`, using the `response.data` as the context dict, and determine a template name to use to render the context.
+The HTMLRenderer will create a `RequestContext`, using the `response.data` as the context dict, and determine a template name to use to render the context.

 The template name is determined by (in order of preference):